-Our new property investment book will be all about the best new ways to "ethically shortcut your way to a multimillion pound portfolio" in the quickest possible time.
+Our new property investment book is all about the best new ways to "ethically shortcut your way to a multimillion pound portfolio" in the quickest possible time.

 To whet your appetite, here's a quick rundown of the current working outline of the book.